About the Heart of Wales Line

 Some of the best views on the line are along the wildlife-filled Loughor Estuary.
 You can get off at Pontarddulais or Bynea stations and take a low or high tide level Heart of Wales Line Trail route along the estuary to Llanelli, depending on the tide.

 The line curves west to Llanelli, where the train stops, then it reverses east along the track towards Swansea.

 Once you’re at Llanelli, head to the WWT Llanelli Wetland Centre.
 They have plenty for the whole family to enjoy.
-If you’d rather rest your legs, Plas Llanelly House is a restored Georgian mansion offering tours and tasty food at its Bistro.
-Not far away, Parc Howard Museum and Art Gallery has loads of information about Llanelli’s industrial history and a fabulous display of Llanelli pottery and fine art.
+If you’d rather rest your legs, Parc Howard Museum and Art Gallery has loads of information about Llanelli’s industrial history and a fabulous display of Llanelli pottery and fine art.

 The Heart of Wales Line Trail meets the Wales Coast Path here.
-The family-friendly award-winning Millennium Coastal Park is perfect for cycling and walking to explore more of the beautiful coastline.
+The family-friendly, accessible, award-winning Millennium Coastal Park is perfect for cycling and walking to explore more of the beautiful coastline.

 The final stop is Swansea, with onward rail connections to Cardiff or West Wales.
 Our city by the sea, Swansea has a lovely beach around a curving bay, several museums, galleries and a university city vibe.